sinedied/articles/articles/serverless/your-first-serverless-app/your-first-serverless-app.md

 - A working [Node.js](https://nodejs.org) environment
 - The [Azure CLI](https://docs.microsoft.com/cli/azure/install-azure-cli?view=azure-cli-latest?WT.mc_id=servsept_devto-blog-yolasors) to create resources on Azure.
 If you do not want to install it locally, you can use [https://shell.azure.com](https://shell.azure.com/?WT.mc_id=servsept_devto-blog-yolasors).

-An Azure account account is also needed to create resources and deploy the application.
+An Azure account is also needed to create resources and deploy the application.
 If you don't have an account, you can [create one for free using this link](https://azure.microsoft.com/free/?WT.mc_id=servsept_devto-blog-yolasors) (includes free credits, more than enough to cover usage for this article).

 ## Getting started

-First let's create a new folder first in which we will put both the frontend and backend code.
+Let's create a new folder in which we will put both the frontend and backend code.

 ```sh
 $ mkdir catfacts
 $ cd catfacts
 ```

-We will first build the API to get random cat facts, then build the frontend that will use and it and display the fact in a web page.
+We will first build the API to get random cat facts, then build the frontend that will use and it and display the fact on a web page.

 ## Building the backend

 The backend for our application will be built using [NestJS](https://nestjs.com).

-If you're not familiar with NestJS, it is a [TypeScript](https://www.typescriptlang.org) Node.js framework that looks a lot like Angular, and helps you build enterprise-grade efficient and scalable Node.js applications.
+If you're not familiar with NestJS, it's a [TypeScript](https://www.typescriptlang.org) Node.js framework that looks a lot like Angular and helps you build enterprise-grade efficient and scalable Node.js applications.

 ### Install NestJS CLI and scaffold new server app

-Using following commands, we will install the NestJS CLI and create a new server app with it:
+Use the following commands to install the NestJS CLI and create a new server app:

 ```sh
 $ npm install -g @nestjs/cli